metabase/metabase/docs/troubleshooting-guide/sandboxing.md

+---
+title: Troubleshooting sandbox access to rows and columns
+---

 # Troubleshooting sandbox access to rows and columns

 [Sandboxing data][sandboxing-your-data] gives some people access to only a subset of the data.
 (The term comes from the practice of putting children in a sandbox to play safely.)
 To implement sandboxing, Metabase runs a query that filters rows and/or selects a subset of columns from a table based on [the person's permissions][permissions]; the person's query then runs on the initial query's result (i.e., it runs on the sandboxed data).